pwang649/pwang649.github.io/_pages/home.md

 ## Research

-I am currently doing research with [Maxim Likhachev](https://www.ri.cmu.edu/ri-faculty/maxim-likhachev/) at CMU working on 3D Multi-Agent Path Finding (MAPF) and ML MAPF.

 I was fortunate to participate in several research projects in the past at USC.
+I did research with [Maxim Likhachev](https://www.ri.cmu.edu/ri-faculty/maxim-likhachev/) at CMU and worked on 3D Multi-Agent Path Finding (MAPF) and ML MAPF.
 I worked on DNN-MCTS parallelization under the supervision of [Viktor Prasanna](https://sites.usc.edu/prasanna/).
 I worked on enhancing human-robot interaction using the Task and Motion Planning framework with the advisement of [Stefanos Nikolaidis](https://stefanosnikolaidis.net/) at the [ICAROS](http://icaros.usc.edu/) lab.
 I worked on the design and control of a lightweight low-cost quadruped robot under the mentorship of [Quan Nyugen](https://viterbi.usc.edu/directory/faculty/Nguyen/Quan) at the [DRCL](https://sites.usc.edu/quann/) lab.

 ## Publications

+- **iFlow: An Interactive Max-Flow/Min-Cut Algoritm Visializer** <br>
+  Muyang Ye, Tianrui Xia, Tianxin Zu, **Qian Wang**, David Kempe <br>
+  *In Review*

 - **Improving Learnt Local MAPF Policies with Heuristic Search** <br>
   Rishi Veerapaneni\*, **Qian Wang\***, Kevin Ren\*, Arthur Jakobsson\*, Jiaoyang Li, Maxim Likhachev. <br>